 Although most states allow you to get a domestic violence protective order against someone you are married to or live with, you may not meet these requirements.
 Don’t worry, many states also allow you to a get restraining order against someone you’ve dated or had a child with.
 Find out the rules for getting a protective order in your state by checking our National Survey.

 While there are several states that allow teens under 18 years old to apply for protection without their parent or guardian’s help, many states require you to have an adult involved.
 If you don’t want your parents to know, you may be able to have another adult help.

 Although your abusive partner may be attending the same school as you, the court may not automatically deal with this situation.
-You should remember to ask them to address school issues in your protection order.
+You should remember to ask them to address school issues in your restraining order.

-If you don’t think you’ll qualify for a protective order in your state, don’t give up.
+If you don’t think you’ll qualify for a restraining order in your state, don’t give up.
 There may be other ways to use the law to help you stay safe, like going through the criminal justice system.
 Chat with a peer advocate to access local legal services in your area.